stefanwittwer/remotion-animated/sites/docs/docs/animations/scale.md

 The element will be scaled up or down vertically by this factor.

+### z?: `number`

+The element will be scaled in 3D space up or down along the z-axis by this factor.

+This affects the element's scale in 3D space, which will be visible if the element [has a perspective](https://css-tricks.com/how-css-perspective-works/).

 ### initial?: `number`

 The proportional scale factor that is used at the start of the animation. _Defaults to 1._